PKUliujl/GeoPacker/README.md

     --outputPATH OUTPUTPATH, -oP OUTPUTPATH
                           the directory path of the outputfile. default: inputPATH --outputfile OUTPUTFILE, -o OUTPUTFILE
-                          the name of output. default: pdbname_chainID_repacked.pdb for repacking and pdbname_chainID_design.pdb for design
+                          the name of output file. default: pdbname_chainID_repacked.pdb for repacking and pdbname_chainID_design.pdb for design

 ```